linode/docs/docs/databases/mysql/install-and-configure-mysql-workbench-on-ubuntu.md

     ![MySQL Workbench Query](/docs/assets/mysql-workbench-query.png "MySQL Workbench Query")

 The sample database provides a sandbox to test configurations and how to integrate them into your workflow.
 MySQL Workbench offers a graphical interface to view database models in addition to building queries.
 While there are a lot of features, there are free and commercial lightweight alternatives available depending on needs of the user.
+MySQL Workbench remains a great choice for most database administration tasks.